Court Monitoring in Tennessee

 MADD’s team of staff and volunteers tracks individual cases, compiles information about each case, and creates reports regarding case disposition.
-They look for trends and inconsistencies, and when appropriate, our staff present this findings to prosecutors and judges.
+They look for trends and inconsistencies, and when appropriate, our staff presents these findings to prosecutors and judges.
 This process is a non-adversarial way of letting prosecutors and judges know that MADD is watching and looking for trends in how cases are handled.

 MADD’s Court Monitoring Volunteers are dedicated, learn to understand courtroom decorum, and maintain a professional demeanor.
 They receive training in how to prepare for court, the criminal process, key figures in the courtroom and their roles, and the different types of court systems.
 Unlike victim specialists/advocates who represent victims and guide them through the process, court monitors must maintain neutrality while gathering, tracking, and reporting information.

-MADD Tennessee is looking for Court Monitoring volunteers in the following counties: Haywood, Jefferson, McNairy, Monroe, Morgan, and Obion counties.
+MADD Tennessee is looking for Court Monitoring volunteers.
 If you are available during daytime hours and interested in learning more, fill-out our Volunteer Sign-up Form and a Program Specialist will contact you with additional information.
-This opportunity is perfect for retirees, criminal justice and law students, or anyone with an interest in a hands-on way of helping MADD with our mission to eliminate drunk driving, fight drugged driving, prevent underage drinking, and support the victims of these crimes.
+This opportunity is perfect for retirees, criminal justice and law students, psychology students, human and social service majors, or anyone with an interest in a hands-on way of helping MADD with our mission to eliminate drunk driving, fight drugged driving, prevent underage drinking, and support the victims of these crimes.

 These court monitors are MADD’s eyes and ears.
 They make up a critical piece of MADD’s mission to serve victims of this 100% preventable crime – and to make sure justice is served.